OrangeCrush/sinatra-demo/README.md

 No real configuration needed- very usable out of box Some simple configuration options

-* Ruby Protip :: labels begin with a colon and are translated to numbers to improve performance
+**Ruby Protip :: labels begin with a colon and are translated to numbers to improve performance**

 General syntax
 set :label, value

+Settings are globally available in the settings variable

 ```ruby
 set :port, 4567